“Culture eats strategy for breakfast.” – Peter Drucker

 This is especially true when building offshore development teams.
 Strategy may define the playbook, but culture determines how consistently and effectively that playbook is executed.
 Companies that overlook this reality often find their offshore teams struggling with misalignment, disengagement, and attrition.

-At CBTW, we believe engineering excellence must be embedded in how teams work – not just what they deliver.
-Our Build-Operate-Transfer (BOT) model provides a structured approach that enables companies to scale software delivery while institutionalizing the culture that powers high performance.
+At CBTW, we believe engineering excellence must be embedded in how teams work -not just what they deliver.
+Our Build-Operate-Transfer (BOT) model provides a structured approach that enables companies to scale engineering capacity while institutionalizing the culture that powers high performance.

-Why Culture is the Real Engine of Software Delivery Success
+Why Culture is The Real Engine of Nearshore/Offshore Success

 Building software is a technical endeavor.
 Building a high-performing engineering team is not.